Greg Willard

-Greg Willard (November 5, 1958 – April 1, 2013) was an American professional basketball referee in the National Basketball Association (NBA) since 1988 and wore the uniform number 57.
+James Greg Willard (November 5, 1958 – April 1, 2013) was an American professional basketball referee in the National Basketball Association (NBA) since 1988 and wore the uniform number 57.
 Willard officiated 1,515 regular season, 134 playoff, and three NBA Finals games.

 Early career

 While attending Long Beach State University, Willard officiated football as a member of the Orange County Football Officials Association and worked as a high school basketball official before advancing to the Continental Basketball Association where he spent four years.
 Willard also spent four years officiating basketball in college's PCAA (now Big West) and Pac-10 (now Pac-12) conferences.
 Willard earned his Associate of Arts degree from Orange Coast College.

 NBA referee career

 As the NBA moved from a referee alignment of utilizing two-person officiating crews to that of a three-person crew in 1988, the League recruited top college and CBA officials to fill the new vacancies created by the officiating department's expansion, including Willard.
 The League previously experimented with three person mechanics during the 1978–79 NBA season when officials went on strike in protest of the move.
 Willard officiated his 1,500th career regular season game during the 2011–12 NBA season.